akorchyn/Pinginator/README.md

 Bot configuration: (only for the creator of group) /quiet_hours - bot won't ping in quiet hours.
-/admin_only  - only administrators could use ping functionality
+/admin_only  - only administrators could use ping functionality /schedule - to schedule a new reapiting message /unschedule - to unschedule a scheduled message
 ```

 ## TODO: